Audacious icon redesign/update

 In addition, if you think that the current symbol better represents the core values of the Audacious project and works fine on a technical level, I suggest to just change the status of this request to Rejected.
 I think it would be a missed opportunity for Audacious but I am perfectly fine with that.
 I'll keep on using the Audacious player with a not-so-audacious icon :)

-#8 Updated by John Lindgren over 8 years ago
+#8 Updated by John Lindgren almost 9 years ago

 - Status changed from New to Rejected